bergesinstitute/graf-method/book-3-unit-3.md

 # Una expresión común (a common expression)

-    Todo el día - all day long/all day/for the whole day
+    todo el día - all day long / all day / for the whole day

 *Cuando vivía en España jugaba al fútbol todo el día.* (When I was living in Spain, I used to play soccer all day long.)